Shackelford County Vehicle Impound Guide

 • Valid driver's license (or someone with a valid license): This is essential for proving identity and legal driving ability.

-• Vehicle registration: This confirms ownership of the vehicle.
+• Vehicle registration or title: This confirms ownership of the vehicle.

 • Proof of insurance: This demonstrates that the vehicle is properly insured.

-• Cash or credit card for fees: Impound lots typically accept these forms of payment.
+• Payment for fees: Impound lots typically accept various forms of payment.

 If You Don't Have a Valid License